osmcode/osmium-tool/man/osmium-cat.md

   ~ if there was a problem with the command line arguments.

+# MEMORY USAGE

+**osmium cat** does all its work on the fly and doesn't keep much data in main memory.

 # EXAMPLES

 Convert a PBF file to a compressed XML file: